Back to Home

 What They Collect

-• Account information (email, username, password)
+• Account information (name, email, username, login credentials)

-• Demographic information (age, language, country/region)
+• Demographic information (age, country/region)

-• Feedback data (support requests, community posts)
+• Feedback data (support messages, community posts)

-• Payment information (billing, payment method details)
+• Payment information (billing address, payment method metadata)

 How They Share Data

-• Business affiliates and corporate group companies
+• Business affiliates and group companies (intra-company sharing to provide services)

-• Advertising partners and ad networks
+• Advertising partners (ad tech for targeting, measurement and delivery)

 Data Retention